Pringlez/ACCServerManager/README.md

 # ACCServerManager
 The ACC Manager has been designed to manage multiple ACC Server docker containers.
-Currently, only capable of managing containers local to the ACC Manager.
+Currently, only capable of managing containers local to the ACC Manager application.

 ## Setup Host
 First, you'll need to install [docker](https://docs.docker.com/get-started/) on your hosting machine.
 I'll assume your using Linux to host your game servers, an [Ubuntu](https://docs.docker.com/engine/install/ubuntu/) guide for setting up docker.

+Running the jar of ACC Manager requires you install java on your host machine.
+I've found this [guide](https://linuxize.com/post/install-java-on-ubuntu-18-04/) easy to follow for 18.04 Ubuntu.
+The installation on other distros is fairly similar.

 Docker has support for Windows, the official [guide](https://docs.docker.com/docker-for-windows/install/) for Windows 10.